LIS561/syllabi/presentations/Relations1.md

   invented for software engineering.
 - Therefore, some of their notational conventions will make sense only for purposes of writing code or defining database schemas.
-- Unfortunately, that stop people from using those conventions imprecisely for illustrating domain models.
+- Unfortunately, that doesn't stop people from using those conventions imprecisely for illustrating domain models.
 - We will focus on those conventions important for modeling our domains of interest.